Office of the Attorney General News Release ArchiveFriday, July 21, 2000

 To report suspected instances of Medicaid fraud, the Office of the Attorney General's Medicaid Fraud Control Unit may be contacted at (512) 463-2011.
-Additionally, such instances of fraud may be reported via e-mail at email@example.com.
+Additionally, such instances of fraud may be reported via email at firstname.lastname@example.org.
 All calls and correspondence are confidential.

 - 30 -

 Contact Mark Heckmann, Heather Browne, or Tom Kelley at (512) 463-2050